khmarbaise/multienv-maven-plugin/README.md

 If you need to add a new environment this can simply being solved by adding a new folder under `environments` which might being called `qa-01` plus the information you would like to configure and that's it.
-Configuration Maven Plugin will automatically identify the new environment by search in the environment folder and producing appropriate artifacts out of it.
+Configuration Maven Plugin will automatically identify the new environment by searching in the environment folder and producing an appropriate artifact out of it.

 How To Configure
 ----------------